Driving financial inclusion in Nigeria: A feature on Agency Banking

 What next for PayCentre?

 The Nigerian agency banking space is changing rapidly, especially as new entrants with the financial muscle and solid infrastructure occasionally churn out disruptive ideas to challenge the power of incumbency of legacy financial institutions.
 PayCentre has the first-mover advantage, introducing the instant settlement system and the dispute-logging functionality in its agent application.
 One such benefit is that it encourages patronage and enhances loyalty to a brand.
-PayCentre should strive to ensure that it is ahead of the market in strategy, innovation, and creativity.
+PayCentre should strive to ensure it is ahead of the market in strategy, innovation, and creativity.